jseminck/react-native-github-feed/README.md

 This repository contains a small react-native application that allows you to log-in to Github and shows your feed.
 It's still a WIP.

 The app was built with purpose of giving a talk about Introduction to React Native.
+It currently only supports iOS.

 ### Configuration File